-Access to In-Demand Skills
+1. Access to In-Demand Skills

-Flexible Talent Management
+2. Flexible Talent Management

 Engaging an independent contractor to contribute specific skills to a project, help develop a new line of business, or assist in building out a new market is often much more cost-effective than spending the time and resources to recruit a full-time employee for the same need.
 Hiring a new full-time employee or even upskilling an existing employee can quickly add to payroll costs.

-Access to Combined Expertise
+3. Combined Workforce Expertise

-The majority of independent talent, whether they work individually or as a team, will have a set bill rate that that you can see ahead of time and will work with you to create a contract that defines the scope, methodology, requirements, and total cost of a project.
+The majority of independent talent, whether they work individually or as a team, will have a set bill rate that you can see ahead of time and will work with you to create a contract that defines the scope, methodology, requirements, and total cost of a project.
 Overall, independents tend to be very cost-effective resources because they can be engaged for a set period of time and can contribute specific expertise that may be difficult to recruit for or find among your current employee base.